What is the ketogenic diet?

-The diet is most often used by infants, children and teens who have any type of seizure that is hard to control with medicine or in which medicines have not worked.
+The diet is most often used in infants, children and teens with any type of seizure that is hard to control with medicine or in which medicines have not worked.

 How does the diet work?

 Doctors do not know exactly how the diet helps control seizures.
-However, we do know:
+We do know these things:

 - The body’s main fuel is glucose.
 The body burns glucose to make energy and maintain a normal blood sugar level.
 The body only stores a 23-hour supply of glucose.